Health Sciences Student Handbook

 Director, Academic Management: Dr. Mindy Haar, firstname.lastname@example.org

 The BS Health Sciences is offered by the Department of Interdisciplinary Health Sciences and we enthusiastically welcome you to this dynamic major!
-This program follows all NYIT policies and procedures and reinforces and expands on information found in the NYIT Undergraduate handbook.
+This program follows all NYIT policies and procedures and reinforces and expands on information found in the NYIT Student Handbook.

 The Bachelor of Science in Health Sciences offers you an excellent foundation in health sciences as well as liberal arts and basic sciences.
 It is designed to prepare graduates for entry-level administrative positions in the private and public sectors of health care such as the medical centers, clinics, fitness and wellness centers, community health centers, government health departments, the health insurance industry, and pharmaceutical industry.
 In addition, coursework includes prerequisites to pursue graduate study in occupational therapy, physical therapy, physician assistant studies, dentistry, optometry, podiatry, and other health-related professions or business.

-The complete list of all courses needed to complete the degree can here found here.
+The list of all courses needed to complete the degree can be found on the program page.

 Students who are admitted as freshman are advised initially by the staff of the Advisement and Enrichment Center.
 After the first semester, they are then advised by a program advisor from our faculty.
 Students admitted as transfer students usually meet with a program advisor shortly after they are admitted.